 Measuring, sampling, monitoring and reporting

 Affected parties – The proposed rules will require affected parties to source test either uncontrolled glass-making furnaces or the emission control device on a glass-making furnace and report those results to DEQ.
-The records of the daily amount of arsenic, beryllium, cadmium, chromium III, chromium VI, cobalt, lead, manganese, nickel, and selenium used in all batches produced must be reported each week.
+Affected parties must report each week the records of the daily amount of arsenic, beryllium, cadmium, chromium III, chromium VI, cobalt, lead, manganese, nickel, and selenium used in all batches produced.

 DEQ staff – DEQ staff will review the source test results for accuracy and the daily usage reports to ensure compliance with the proposed temporary rules.